 Create flashcards for special tests organized by body region.
 Include the test name, positive finding, and what pathology it indicates.
 This is one of the most testable areas!

 Neuro is often considered the most challenging content area due to its complexity.
-Expect 45-60 questions covering conditions from stroke to spinal cord injury.
+Expect approximately 39-48 scored items (22-27%) covering conditions from stroke to spinal cord injury.

 High-Yield Topics